Total: 74 (last updated 1 August)

 - Takieddine Boudhane, 30, was stabbed in Lennox Road, near Charteris Road, Finsbury Park, at around 6.50pm on 3 January.
 He was pronounced dead at the scene 7.42pm.
 Mr Boudhane was an Algerian national who had lived in the UK for three years and worked as a motorcycle delivery driver for Uber Eats and Deliveroo.
 He was with another rider when he was attacked by the driver of a VW van.
 Police said it appeared to be a spontaneous “traffic altercation”.

 - The dismembered body of William Algar, a vulnerable 53-year-old musician, was found at an address in Nowell Road, Barnes, on 3 January after concerns were raised about the welfare of an occupant.
 The postmortem revealed he had died of a stab wound to the chest.
 Further remains were found during a search of Edgar Road, close to Hounslow Heath, on 11 January.
-A 17-year-old boy was charged with murder.
+Janayo Lucima, 18, was charged with murder on 6 January but the case was discontinued and he was charged with perverting the course.
+Emeka Dawuda-Wodu, 19, was charged with murder on 6 July.

 - Krasimir Kartikov, a 60-year-old Bulgarian, was found dead at his home in Whitehorse Road, Croydon, at around 8.50am on 13 January.
 A postmortem gave the cause of death as multiple injuries.
 Nikolay Zhivkov, 44, was charged with murder.